Gaming isn’t just fun—it’s big business

 Esports is becoming mainstream

-In a recent report from Morgan Stanley, it was found that in 2016, the esports audience was composed of 121 million esports enthusiasts and 160 million occasional viewers.
+In a recent reports from NewZoo it was found that in 2016, the esports audience was composed of 121 million esports enthusiasts and 160 million occasional viewers.

 Now in 2018, occasional viewers make up the primary audience amounting to 215 million viewers, contrasting the esports enthusiasts at 165 million.
 That 35% growth is merely decorative compared to what the numbers are actually saying.